Random-Access-Exomemory/fosscord.py/docs/api.rst

 .. class:: ContentFilter

-    Specifies a :class:`Guild`\'s explicit content filter, which is the machine learning algorithms that Discord uses to detect if an image contains pornography or otherwise explicit content.
+    Specifies a :class:`Guild`\'s explicit content filter, which is the machine learning algorithms that Fosscord uses to detect if an image contains pornography or otherwise explicit content.

     .. container:: operations